Legal Advice for Compensation Insurance Claims & TPD Payouts

 You will need proof of your accident to claim eye injury compensation successfully.
 Splatt Lawyers will support you through this process.
 However, you can assist by seeking the following:

-2. Video and Photo evidence – Have someone take photos and video of the accident scene.
-There may also be CCTV surveillance evidence which you should retrieve if possible.
+2. Video and photo evidence: Have someone take photos and video of the accident scene.
+There may also be CCTV surveillance evidence, which you should retrieve if possible.

-A team of experienced personal injury lawyers
+Experienced personal injury lawyers image

 Eye injury compensation claim icon